Thérèse Couderc

-Thérèse Couderc (1 February 1805 – 26 September 1885) - born Marie-Victoire Couderc - was a French Roman Catholic professed religious and the co-founder of the Sisters of the Cenacle.
-Couderc underwent humiliations during her time as a nun for she was forced to resign from positions and was ridiculed and mocked due to false accusations made against her though this softened towards the end of her life.
+Thérèse Couderc (1 February 1805 – 26 September 1885) - born Marie-Victoire Couderc - was a French religious sister and the co-founder of the Sisters of the Cenacle.
+Couderc underwent humiliations during her time as a sister for she was forced to resign from positions and was ridiculed and mocked due to false accusations made against her though this softened towards the end of her life.
 She was a spiritual writer having written on sacrifice and service to God.
 After her death, she left a series of spiritual writings.

-Pope Pius XII beatified the late religious in Saint Peter's Basilica on 4 November 1951 and in 1970 she was canonized as a saint by Pope Paul VI.
+Pope Paul VI canonised her in 1970.

 Life

 Marie-Victoire Couderc was born in 1805 in Le Mas as the fourth of twelve children to farmers Claude Michel Corderc (1780-???) and Anne Méry; her parents married in 1801.
 One sibling was Jean and two others died in their childhood.
-The surviving children were eight males and two females that included herself (she was the eldest of the girls).
+The surviving children were eight sons and two daughters; Couderc was the elder one.
 In her childhood she attended Mass twice a week.
-She made her First Communion on Pentecost on 15 May 1815.
+She received her First Communion in 1815.

-In 1822 her parents sent her to a boarding school at Vans and she remained there until 1825 in Lent when her father wanted her to attend a school in their local area.
-She entered the novitiate after she had met Father Jean-Pierre Etienne Terme in late March 1825 and confided in him her desire to become a religious.
-Couderc underwent her period of the novitiate in 1825 with the Sisters of Saint Regis, a teaching order in Lalouvesc; she made her perpetual vows on 6 January 1837 with one other.
-Couderc assumed a religious name when she became a novice.
+In 1822 her parents sent her to a boarding school at Vans and she remained there until in Lent 1825 when her father wanted her to attend a school in their local area.
+In 1825, he entered the novitiate of the Sisters of Saint Regis, a teaching congregation in Lalouvesc.
+Couderc, who took the religious name Thérèse, made her the perpetual vows on 6 January 1837.